JuliaGraphics/Luxor.jl/docs/src/explanation/basics.md

 # Working in IDEs and notebooks

-You can use an environment such as a Jupyter or Pluto notebook or the Juno or VS Code IDEs, and load Luxor at the start of a session.
+You can use an environment such as a Jupyter or Pluto notebook or VS Code IDEs, and load Luxor at the start of a session.
 The first drawing will take a few seconds, because the Cairo graphics engine needs to warm up.
 Subsequent drawings are then much quicker.
 (This is true of much graphics and plotting work.
 Julia compiles each function when it first encounters it, and then calls the compiled versions for the rest of the session.)

 ## Working in Jupyter